The Hate U Give: Critical reviews

 The book also earned starred reviews from multiple review journals.
-Kirkus, which nominated the book for its Kirkus Prize, praised both its writing and timelines: "With smooth but powerful prose ...
+Kirkus praised both its writing and timelines: "With smooth but powerful prose ...
 This story is necessary.
 This story is important."
 Young adult literature expert Michael Cart, writing in Booklist, also praised Thomas's writing as Starr: "Beautifully written in Starr's authentic first-person voice, this is a marvel of verisimilitude."
-While praising the overall book in a starred review, School Library Journal's Mahnaz Dar criticized the writing of several characters as "slightly uneven".
+While praising the overall book in a starred review, School Library Journal's Mahnaz Dar criticized the writing of several characters as "slightly uneven."
 The Bulletin of the Center for Children's Books, Horn Book Magazine, and VOYA also gave the book their equivalents of starred reviews.

 Awards and honors

+The Hate U Give debuted at the top of The New York Times young adult (YA) best-seller list, and was on it for more than 80 weeks.
+It is also an IndieBound best seller.
+The book had 100,000 copies in print in the first month, eventually selling more than 850,000 copies as of June 2018.

+The Horn Book Magazine, Kirkus Reviews, Publishers Weekly, and Shelf Awareness, among others, named it one of the best young adult novels of 2017.
+Booklist named it one of the best books of the year regardless of genre.
+Booklist included the audiobook on their 2017 "Top 10 First Novels on Audio" and 2018 "Top 10 Diverse Novels on Audio" lists.

+Both the book and audiobook editions are Junior Library Guild selections.